 Some of the issues I work with include depression and feeling of sadness, anxiety, stress, lack of motivation, burnout, difficult relationships and breakdowns, family issues, loss, grief and bereavement, abuse, pregnancy and miscarriage, body image issues, self-harm and suicidal thoughts.

 Sometimes people who come to see me can’t pinpoint what it is that is troubling them, but they know that they don’t feel right and aren’t as happy with life as they feel they should be.
 This is quite common; counselling can help you to make sense of what you are going through.

 I work in an integrative way, drawing on different approaches including Person Centred Counselling, Cognitive Behavioural Therapy (CBT), Solution Focused Approaches (SFA) and Relaxation, depending on what your needs are.

-I have particular experience in working with young people and continue to work as a secondary school counsellor in Rugby alongside my private work.
+I have particular experience in working with young people.
 I also have a lot of experience in working with those who have suffered from rape or sexual abuse.

 Contact me to book a session or to discuss how counselling could help you.